-It remains to prove \autoref{lem:full-comp}.
-For this we first use a standard transformation (see \autoref{app:degrees}) on the optimum planar solution $N\subseteq G$, so that each terminal has only~$1$ neighbour, each Steiner vertex has exactly $3$ neighbours, and every pair of edges $uv$ and $vu$ have unique costs.
-Furthermore, let $G_N$ be the graph spanned by the edge set $\{uv,vu\in E(G)\mid uv\in E(N)\}$, i.e.\ it is the underlying bidirected graph of $N$ after performing the transformations of \autoref{app:degrees} on~$N$.
-In particular, also in $G_N$ each terminal has only~$1$ neighbour, each Steiner vertex has exactly $3$ neighbours, and every pair of edges $uv$ and $vu$ have unique costs.
-It is not hard to see that proving \autoref{lem:full-comp} for the obtained optimum solution $N$ in $G_N$ implies the same result for the original optimum solution in $G$, by reversing all transformations given in \autoref{app:degrees}.
+\paragraph*{Proving \autoref{lem:full-comp}.} We first use the transformations of \autoref{app:degrees} on the cheapest planar solution $N\subseteq G$, so that each terminal has only~$1$ neighbour, and each Steiner vertex has exactly $3$ neighbours.
+Furthermore, let $G_N$ be the graph spanned by the edge set $\{uv,vu\mid uv\in E(N)\}$, i.e., it is the underlying bidirected graph of $N$ after performing the transformations of \autoref{app:degrees} on~$N$.
+In particular, also in $G_N$ each terminal has only~$1$ neighbour, and each Steiner vertex has exactly $3$ neighbours.
+It is not hard to see that proving \autoref{lem:full-comp} for the solution $N$ in $G_N$ implies the same result for the original solution in $G$, by reversing all transformations given in \autoref{app:degrees}.

-The proof consists of two parts, of which the first exploits the bidirectedness of $G_N$, while the second exploits that the optimum $N$ is planar.
+The proof consists of two parts, of which the first exploits the bidirectedness of $G_N$, while the second exploits the planarity of $N$.
 The first part will identify paths connecting each Steiner vertex to some terminal in such a way that the paths do not overlap much.
-This will enable us to select a subset of these paths in the second part, so that the total weight of the selected paths is an $\eps$-fraction of the cost of the optimum solution.
-This subset of paths will be used to connect terminals to the boundary vertices of small regions into which we divide the optimum.
-These regions extended by the paths then form solutions to sub-instances to \dsn, which together have a cost of $1+\eps$ times the optimum.
-The first part is captured by the next lemma, where $\cost(G')$ denotes the total edge weight of a graph $G'$.
+This will enable us to select a subset of these paths in the second part, so that the total weight of the selected paths is an $\eps$-fraction of the cost of the solution $N$.
+This subset of paths will be used to connect terminals to the boundary vertices of small regions into which we divide $N$.
+These regions extended by the paths then form solutions to sub-instances, which together have a cost of $1+\eps$ times the optimum.
+The first part is captured by the next lemma.